 Parts list:

-- Body: Ash, butterscotch blonde or natural; period-style nitro lacquer; single-coil routing in neck position (will need to be routed for humbucker unless you use a standard-sized PAF-style unit with an adapter ring)
+- Body: Ash, butterscotch blonde; period-style nitro lacquer; single-coil routing in neck position (route for humbucker or use a standard-sized PAF with adapter ring)

 - Neck: Maple, period C-to-D profile; 7.25" radius; vintage fret spec

-- Neck pickup: Gibson PAF-style humbucker, reverse-mounted — Seymour Duncan Seth Lover '59 or PAF Classic; orient it backwards (screw pole pieces facing the bridge) to approximate the brightness Fender describes
+- Neck pickup: Gibson PAF-style humbucker, reverse-mounted — Seymour Duncan Seth Lover '59 or PAF Classic; orient backwards (screw poles facing the bridge) to approximate the brightness Fender describes

-- Bridge pickup: Fender lap-steel-style — TV Jones Starwood or a Broadcaster-wound single-coil; treat bridge pickup choice as "best available approximation" given the ongoing dispute about exactly what Richards uses
+- Bridge pickup: Fender lap-steel-style — TV Jones Starwood or a Broadcaster-wound single-coil; treat this as "best available approximation" given the ongoing identity dispute

-- Tuners: Sperzel locking tuners, chrome, standard Telecaster headstock spacing
+- Tuners: Sperzel locking tuners, chrome, standard Tele headstock spacing

 - Strings: Custom five-string set: .011, .015, .018, .030, .042 (Ernie Ball makes a dedicated Keith Richards set)